 * Dalian iron ore on track for around 140% gain in 2019

-On the Singapore Exchange, the front-month January contract also reversed early gains and was down 0.2% to $89.93 a tonne in afternoon trade.
+On the Singapore Exchange, the front-month January contract rose 0.6% to $90.60 a tonne.

-Gains in steel futures, however, provided support to iron ore prices, buoyed after data last week showed industrial profits in China grew at the fastest pace in eight months in November.
+Early gains in steel futures also helped sustain interest in iron ore, buoyed after data last week showed that industrial profits in China grew at the fastest pace in eight months in November.

-Iron ore prices have pulled back after hitting a peak of $126.50 in July, based on SteelHome data.
+The steelmaking raw material’s prices have pulled back after hitting a peak of $126.50 in July this year, based on SteelHome data.

-Shipments into top steel producer China have picked up in recent months, though iron ore prices are still on track to post an annual gain of around 140%, the best in three years.
+Shipments into top steel producer China picked up in recent months, though iron ore prices are still on track to post an annual gain of around 140%, the commodity’s best performance in three years.

-“Expect further pressure on iron ore prices in 2020,” analysts at ING said in a note.
+“Expect further pressure on iron ore prices in 2020,” ING analysts said in a separate note.
 “More supplies from Brazil and higher shipments from Australia mean we’re expecting a softening to $75/tonne by the end of next year.”

-* The most-traded construction steel rebar on the Shanghai Futures Exchange edged up 0.2%, while hot-rolled steel coil, used in cars and home appliances, was up 0.1%.
+* The most-traded construction steel rebar on the Shanghai Futures Exchange edged up 0.1%, but hot-rolled steel coil, used in cars and home appliances, was virtually flat after it surrendered early gains.

 Our Standards: The Thomson Reuters Trust Principles.